ollybritton/GeneticTea/readme.md

 Firstly, an initial set of teas (the initial population) is generated, each tea with randomly generated chromosomes and thus different ingredients and qualities.
 After trying the teas, you are to rank them from 0 to 9, where 0 is disgusting and 9 is perfect.
-You are to input your each value separated by a comma,
+You are to input value separated by a comma,

     n,m,x,y...